 Nottinghamshire County Council elections

-The most recent Nottinghamshire County Council election took place on 2 May 2013.
-You can view the results of the May 2013 election in detail.
+The previous county election took place on 4 May 2017.
+You can view the results of the election in full.

 Other local elections

 District, borough, parish and town council elections are held at different times.
 Check with these councils when their next election is.